 Social Media Analytics

-Nearly all the social networks offer some sort of analytical data from the very obvious ‘how many plays/likes/friends’ to the more subtle age and gender demographic.
+According to my buddy, who works at ETF Sparplan, nearly all the social networks offer some sort of analytical data from the very obvious ‘how many plays/likes/friends’ to the more subtle age and gender demographic.
 The latter is useful if you are running an AdSense account alongside your YouTube channel and want to choose which type of ad to incorporate for instance.
 Facebook and Google depend on this data because this is what drives their advertising business.
 That bit I said earlier about ‘nothing being for free’, well your data is why Facebook can float on the Stock Exchange for billions of dollars.

 A Final Word